phil-pk-hobbies/assistant_frontend/README.md

 File uploads are also supported during assistant creation.
 Select one or more files in the form and they will be uploaded using `multipart/form-data` when the request is sent to `/api/assistants/`.

+Existing assistants can be edited in the UI.
+When updating you may upload additional files or select existing ones to remove.
+The form submits a `PATCH` request to `/api/assistants/<uuid>/` including any new `files` and a `remove_files` list containing the file IDs to delete.